 Recognise that whatever your result, you have the power to respond in a way that benefits you.
 Set yourself up to make the right decision.

 Received your ATAR results and wondering if you made the right decisions when filling out your preferences?
 It’s not too late to change them.
-Believe in your potential, because we do.
-Preference Deakin #1 to secure your future today.
+We’re here to support you to secure your future today – get in touch.

 School of Psychology, Deakin University

 Subscribe for a regular dose of technology, innovation, culture and personal development.